bmd2001/CS-Notes-UOY/SYS2/Week 4/Processes Scheduling and IPC.md

 ### Message Passing

 This other model makes #processes communicate through #messages.
 The ability to do so is conveyed by the #OS, that takes control of every aspect of the #message exchange #system.

+To do so, the #Messaging functionality must enable at least these two key functions:

+1) send(message)
+2) receive(message)

+To be able to send and receive #messages, the 2 #processes have to be linked.